Quick checklist

 During

-- Keep notes when a record is stored in a state or vendor portal.
+- Keep notes when a record is stored in a state licensing portal or external vendor system.

 After

-- Archive former driver files in a consistent location.
+- Archive former driver files in a consistent location with the hire and separation date labeled.

 Download